City

 Do you need a car in San Francisco, CA?

 Having a car in San Francisco can be helpful, but it is not always necessary.
 The city has a reliable public transportation system, including buses, trains, and BART.
-This makes it easy to get around without a car.
+Many job seekers find that they can easily get to work and around the city without a car.

 What is the job market like in San Francisco, CA?